We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 Where Wise fits: Teams that already handle contracts and tax compliance and just need the cheapest, most transparent way to send the money.

-Omnivoo, the flat-fee alternative
+Omnivoo, the no-FX-markup alternative

 Where Omnivoo does not fit: Global EOR.
-Omnivoo’s EOR is India-only, so to convert contractors into employees across many countries you need a per-seat platform.
+Omnivoo’s EOR is India-only, so to convert contractors into employees across many countries you need a different platform.
 It also does not run a deep long-retainer self-service portal for a large steady roster.

 Pricing models compared